Lilypads/AI-Line-Follower/rqt_plugins/Readme.md

 ```
 source devel/setup.bash
 ```

+*Note: You should always source a workspace everytime before running it to avoid ROS being unable to find the package.
+However, building it again is unnecessary.

-*Note: make sure roscore is running on one terminal before starting rqt
+*Note2: make sure roscore is running on one terminal before starting rqt

 5. Start rqt:
 ```